isVy08/my-nlp/README.md

-# Lazy NLP
+## A Public repo for Private use!
-I wrote reusable pipelines to build NLP models for myself.
+I wrote myself reusable pipelines to build NLP models.